You used to have an hour to get some chores done during the day. Now it is gone!

 The main benefit that I felt when my son stopped napping in the afternoon was that his nighttime sleep improved dramatically!
 That was great news for one tired Dad!

-As Kids progress through life, they need less sleep.
+Kids need less sleep as they progress through life.
 If they are sleeping more during the day, it means there is a potential that they need less sleep during the night.
 Bad news!

 Look upon this moment in your life as a positive one, because it *could* mean better sleep at night for you too.

 Reasons why your 2-year-old does not want to nap anymore

 I have covered the main reason here already.
 Your kid might not need a nap anymore because they simply do not need as much sleep.
 However, there may be other reasons!

 Have any life-changing events happened?

 It is common for a sibling to make an appearance around this time in a child’s life.
 Having a new baby in the house can disrupt your child’s usual routine, and that is likely to cause some retaliation!